Ziggeo/ziggeo-wordpress-plugin/readme.txt

 [ziggeo mytemplate]
 `

+This allows you to easily make change in one place and have it reflected everywhere else.

 = Playback =

 You just tell us the video that you wish to play and how you want it to look - full customization possible - allowing your videos to blend into your WordPress website and to amaze your website visitors.